 - eBooks are also available in Amazon's proprietary "Kindle Book" format per publisher approval

-- eAudio books are available in MP3 or WMA format
+- eAudio books are available in MP3 format

 Why There Aren't Unlimited Copies of eBooks

 In compliance with copyright law, the library purchases eBooks much like it purchases books on library shelves - the biggest difference is that libraries choose a software company, OverDrive in this case, which provides a publisher-approved method to check out eBooks.
 Ultimately, the software company provides a couple services to publishers, guaranteeing that loaned out library books are only shared one at a time (just like books on a shelf) and providing a platform where libraries can purchase eBooks for their communities.
 This is important for publishers since inventory control keeps them in business (especially in the digital age where piracy is common) and it is important for libraries so that they can purchase and loan copyrighted eBooks without violating U.S. and international copyright laws.